harmony-one/docs-home/developers/tutorials/ipfs-filecoin/README.md

 Together, IPFS & Filecoin will  help breaking free from centralized services.
 There are many solutions combine the two networks to get the best of both worlds: IPFS for content addressing & data discovery, and Filecoin for longer-term persistence.

-In this section, you will find tutorials to guild you through the process of using IPFS, Filecoin as well as other storage solutions like [nft.storage](https://nft.storage/).
+In this section, you will find tutorials to guide you through the process of using IPFS and/or Filecoin for decentralized storage, including storage helpers that combine both systems such as  [nft.storage](https://nft.storage/).

 + Using IPFS